Alcoa and a Culture of Safety

 - The company’s commitment to safety lowered costs across the board that would otherwise have been spent on regulatory infractions, more inspectors, lost employee worktime, worker’s compensation claims, and a host of other related costs.

 - Leadership’s commitment to employee safety sent a message to staff that the company was committed to their welfare (and, in turn, their dignity and respect), which invited greater employee discretionary effort in their jobs.

 - The habit of getting employees committed to excellence for safety served as a key competency that helped to drive excellence in other aspects of business performance.

-As part of this last point, O’Neill believed that the steps needed to improve safety at the same time can improve manufacturing processes.
-And efforts to gather data on monitoring safety can foster sharing other ideas that improve operations and innovation.
-He attributed the “habit of safety” for instilling a habit of excellence in everything that staff did.
+As part of this last point, O’Neill believed that simultaneously improving safety can improve manufacturing processes.
+And efforts to gather data on monitoring safety can foster sharing of other ideas that improve operations and innovation.
+He attributed the “habit of safety” to instill a habit of excellence in everything that staff did.